Pylons/pyramid/docs/narr/security.rst

   context as well as other attributes of the request.

-- If an :term:`authentication policy` is in effect, it is passed the request; it returns some number of :term:`principal` identifiers.
+- If an :term:`authentication policy` is in effect, it is passed the request.
+Based on the request and the remembered (or lack of) :term:`userid` and related credentials it returns some number of :term:`principal` identifiers.

 - If an :term:`authorization policy` is in effect and the :term:`view configuration` associated with the view callable that was found has